Code Kunst: Artistry

 Code Kunst said that looking at his mother's paintings while growing up has greatly influenced and aided him in visualizing music.
-Additionally, in an interview-style conversation with fellow AOMG member punchnello, he has said that he draws musical inspiration from the simple and common experiences of everyday people which he also had before signing with larger labels (including "financially troubling situations and the kinds of things that happen in such situations").
-As a result he thought signing with a label too early might hinder his ability to experience the things regular people go through in their mid-20s.
+Additionally, in an interview-style conversation with fellow AOMG member Punchnello, he has said that he draws musical inspiration from the simple and common experiences of everyday people which he also had before signing with larger labels (including "financially troubling situations and the kinds of things that happen in such situations").
+As a result, he thought signing with a label too early might hinder his ability to experience the things regular people go through in their mid-20s.
 For similar reasons, he had decided to name his 2017 album, "Muggles' Mansion."
 Specifically he has said that the world "muggles" has two meanings to him, one which means very common and one that does not.
 For the album he wanted to "tell common stories with sources that reflect myself, yet includes sounds which aren't so common."

 He adds a lot of vocal chopping in his music which became one of his unique music styles.
 Rolling Stone India commented that "he takes deep dives into old-school blues, rock, soul and hip-hop, tying it all neatly together with his signature vocal chopping techniques and flawless loops of instrumentals."

 He cited Mac Miller as his biggest influence.

 Philanthropy

-In 2020, Code Kunst donated to the Official George Floyd Memorial Fund, claiming that black music made a big impact on his life.
+In 2020, Code Kunst donated to the Official George Floyd Memorial Fund, stating that Black music made a big impact on his life.

 Personal life

-Code Kunst has two cats named Panda and Seeroo.
+Code Kunst has two cats named Panda and Sheero.